Mitsero murders: Victims

 Metaxas confessed to the murders of five women and two children, all foreigners.
 All of the adults were migrant workers.
 At least four bodies had been dumped in lakes, and two were found in an abandoned mine.
 36-year-old Romanian woman Livia Florentina Bunea and her eight-year-old daughter Elena, both killed in September 2016, are thought to have been the first victims.
 Two decomposed bodies, which the police believe to be those of Bunea and her daughter, were found stuffed into suitcases and dumped in a toxic lake.
-A third suitcase which is believed to contain the body of Maricar Valtez Arquiola, a 31-year-old Filipino woman who disappeared in December 2017, has yet to be found.
+A third suitcase which is believed to contain the body of Maricar Valtez Arquiola, a 31-year-old Filipino woman who disappeared in December 2017, was also found.
 Filipina Mary Rose Tiburcio, a 38-year-old Filipino migrant worker, was the last woman killed but the first body found; her body was discovered in an abandoned mine on 14 April 2019 by a German tourist.

 Three bodies have been found naked, bound, and wrapped in sheets.
 The police believe them to be the bodies of two Filipino migrant workers and possibly that of a Nepalese woman, whose body was found at an army shooting range by investigators.
 The body of six-year-old Filipino girl Sierra Graze Seucalliuc was found in a lake on 12 June 2019.
 She went missing with her mother, Mary Rose Seucalliuc, in May 2018.